 Shining example: Barista Parlor (Nashville, Tennessee)

-What we really like about Square Capital recipient Barista Parlor’s blog is how it mixes up the types of things it posts about.
+What we really like about Square Loans recipient Barista Parlor’s blog is how it mixes up the types of things it posts about.
 Posts range from heavy-rotation playlists to a primer on how to taste coffee.
 The blog interweaves these “branding” posts with relevant information (like the fact that they now offer doughnuts) about Barista Parlor’s business, creating a steady stream of interesting content.